lpod/lpod-docs/level0.rst

     element.
 Otherwise, returns the text of the calling element only and ignores the chidren elements.
 Null is returned if the element contains no text.

-set_text(text, after)
+set_text(text)
     Sets the text content of the element.
-The text is typed in the most appropriate type for text, e.g. unicode.
-If after is true, the text is set after the closing tag (useful for inserting an element in the middle of text content).
+The text is provided as a character string.
+Any previous content is deleted and replaced by the given text.

 get_text_content()
     Shortcut to get the text of paragraphs inside the element.
 An empty string is returned by default.

 set_text_content(text)
     Shortcut to set text content inside a paragraph inside the element.
-The text is typed in the most appropriate type for text, e.g. unicode.
 Any previous child element is deleted.

 insert_element(element, position=pos_flag)